Gyarbij/xknow_infosec/M365D_tables.md

 ## IdentityQueryEvents
 [[Link to MS-Source]](https://docs.microsoft.com/en-US/microsoft-365/security/mtp/advanced-hunting-identityqueryevents-table?view=o365-worldwide)
-**Description:** Query activities performed against Active Directory objects, such as users, groups, devices, and domain.
+**Description:** Query activities performed against Active Directory objects, such as users, groups, devices, and domains.
 The IdentityQueryEvents table in the advanced hunting schema contains information about queries performed against Active Directory objects, such as users, groups, devices, and domains.
 Use this reference to construct queries that return information from this table.

 ### Table Schema:
 | Field | Description |